scverse/squidpy_notebooks/docs/source/auto_examples/image/compute_histogram_features.rst

 ------------------

 Here, we use :func:`squidpy.im.calculate_image_features` to extract histogram features from the tissue image.
-Please have a look at :ref:`sphx_glr_auto_examples_image_compute_features.py` for the general usage of :func:`squidpy.im.calculate_image_features`.
+Have a look at :ref:`sphx_glr_auto_examples_image_compute_features.py` for the general usage of :func:`squidpy.im.calculate_image_features`.

-Histogram features give a more detailled view than summary features (:ref:`sphx_glr_auto_examples_image_compute_summary_features.py`) by computing a histogram of each image channel and returning bin-counts for each visium spot.
+Histogram features give a more detailed view than summary features (:ref:`sphx_glr_auto_examples_image_compute_summary_features.py`) by computing a histogram of each image channel and returning bin-counts for each visium spot.
-Use ``features = 'histogram'`` to calculate the features.
+Use ``features='histogram'`` to calculate the features.
-This will internally call :meth:`squidpy.im.ImageContainer.get_histogram_features`.

 In addition to ``feature_name`` and ``channels`` we can specify the following ``features_kwargs``:

 - ``bins``: Number of bins of the histogram.
 Default is 10
 - ``v_range``: Range on which values are binned.
 Default is the whole image range

 ..
-GENERATED FROM PYTHON SOURCE LINES 22-29
+GENERATED FROM PYTHON SOURCE LINES 21-25

 .. code-block:: default

-    import os
+    import scanpy as sc
     import squidpy as sq

-    import scanpy as sc